2025 Czech parliamentary election: President Pavel's opposition to anti-NATO/EU ministers

 In May, President Petr Pavel said that he may refuse to appoint ministers who support the Czech Republic's withdrawal from NATO or the European Union.
 In June, he repeated this position, stating that if Stačilo! were in a position to set the country's foreign policy, he would consider this a "direct threat for this country", and that he would not appoint Stačilo! nominees to any ministry with responsibility for "security or foreign policy".
 He also confirmed that the same would apply to any SPD candidates.

-Project Karel

-In July 2025, ANO parliamentarian Pavel Růžička released alleged leaked sections of documents from the Czech Armed Forces, which he claimed showed evidence of the government using the army to spy on politicians.
-The documents had initially been cited by pro-Russian media organisations.
-The military exercise, termed "Project Karel", was an effort in 2024 by the Czech army to train their skills at identifying Russian election manipulation, following warnings that Russia would attempt to influence the country's parliamentary elections.
-The exercise involved collecting data from social networks about politicians, for which some soldiers expressed concerns.

-Following Růžička's posts, the army investigated the leak, concluding that it came from the Ministry of Defence, however Růžička refused to comment about where he got his information from.
-The army denied any illegal surveillance of opposition politicians, and an investigation by the media organisation Seznam Zprávy suggested that the leaked documents were "distorted" and "out of context"; however, Růžička claimed that the soldiers had approaced him concerned about the legality of the project's actions, and he claimed to have evidence that the army was operating in a legal "grey zone".
-Army representatives filed a criminal complaint against Růžička, and Růžička himself also filed a criminal complaint.

 September assault on Andrej Babiš

 On 1 September, at a pre-election rally in the village of Dobrá, an elderly man struck Andrej Babiš on the head and the back with a crutch.
 The police apprehended the perpetrator at the scene, and investigated the attack as an act of hooliganism.
 Babiš was taken to hospital, but was discharged and stated on social media that he would likely be fine.
 In another statement on social media the day after the attack, Babiš said he was awaiting further medical examinations.
 Following the incident, Babiš cancelled the following day's election rallies.
 Babiš's electoral opponents condemned the attack, including SPOLU leader and PM Fiala.